intelligent-environments-lab/occupant_centric_grid_interactive_buildings_course/README.md

-# Occupant-centric grid interactive buildings course
+# Occupant-centric grid interactive buildings (Spring 2024, UT Austin)

-This repository contains lecture and source code content for the course.
+This repository contains lecture notes and jupyter notebooks for the course.

+_Note 1_: The course relies on heavy programming with a steep learning curve.
+There is a ChatGPT trained with access to the same course materials to support the learning experience.
+Here is the public access (requires ChatGPT Plus subscription): https://chat.openai.com/g/g-OFAttq2Or-gpta

+_Note 2_: Some of the homework content requires access to non-public AMI data (eg HW2), you can replace those with other AMI data, e.g., from the Building Genome Project.

 ## Overview ##